thavarees/thavarees/README.md

 - 👋 Hi, I’m @thalles.
 I'm 26 yeras old, I live in Belo Horizonte, MG, Brazil.
 - 👀 I’m interested in learning about programming.
 - 🌱 I’m studing software engineering.
-- 📫 How to reach me: e-mail thallestavares19@gmail.com
+- 📫 How to reach me: https://www.linkedin.com/in/thalles-tavares-4b152187/
 - 😄 Pronouns: he/his
 - ⚡ Fun fact: I have a degree in Human Resources, I currently work as a Senior Process Analyst an I'm in a career transition to the technology area.